-Students must successfully complete the following classes with a cumulative grade point average of 2.0 or better to qualify for internships.
+Students must successfully complete all courses in the program with a minimum cumulative grade point average of 2.0 to qualify for internships.

 Students may not be allowed to enroll in HEA 2298 (Internship) if all requirement deadlines are not met by the assigned time, including 100% of all skills completed.
 Students will not be approved to sit for certification testing until/unless all programming requirements have been met.
-The most up-to-date curricular requirements for the Medical Assistant program may be found on the LTC webpage www.iecc.edu/ltc/.